inasafe/inasafe-doc/docs/source/training/intermediate/osm/306-editing-wiki-osm.rst

 Links
 .....

-Links within the OSM wiki are quite simple.
+Links within the OSM wiki are simple.
 Simply surround the name of the wiki page you want to link to with double brackets [[wiki-link]].
 You could add different text for the link by adding a pipe symbol (|) and the